 The Hollandaise sauce is equally suitable for vegetables, fish dishes, and eggs, especially for the best breakfast in the world – Eggs Benedict.
 To tell you the truth, making this sauce is a bit more difficult than homemade mayonnaise, which we are already very familiar with, but once you try Hollandaise sauce, you will fall in love.

 Some people prefer to make Hollandaise sauce in the blender, which works well for this recipe too.
-I prefer to cook using the traditional method, especially because I do not like the smell of raw eggs and a few times when I tried to prepare Hollandaise sauce with blender I have felt it.
+I prefer to cook using the traditional method, especially because I do not like the smell of raw eggs, and a few times when I tried to prepare Hollandaise sauce with a blender I have felt it.

 For the sauce take 2 good quality eggs, remove the whites and leave just the yolks, and place them into the heatproof glass bowl.
 Place the bowl on top of a saucepan of barely simmering water, so that water will not touch the eggs.
 Start whisking.
 While whisking add one tablespoon of lemon juice and one tablespoon of white wine vinegar.
 At the same time put in a separate pan 3.5 oz (100 gr) of butter to melt.